-- (26) The communication and cooperation at Member State and Union level should be enhanced through the establishment of a contact point for the implementation of the Regulation in each Member State and the Commission. - (27) The contact points appointed by the Member States and the Commission should be appropriately placed within the administration, qualified to perform their functions under the coordination mechanism and to ensure a proper handling of confidential information. - (28) The development and implementation of comprehensive and effective policies should be supported by the Commission expert group on the screening of foreign direct investments into the European Union composed of representatives of the Member States.
-This group should discuss, in particular, issues related to the screening of foreign direct investments, share best practices and lessons learned, exchange views on trends and issues of common concern related to foreign direct investments and consider systemic issues relating to the implementation of this Regulation.
-The Commission should consult the expert group on draft delegated acts in accordance with the principles laid down in the Inter-institutional Agreement of 13 April 2016 on Better Law-Making1.
+- (26) The communication and cooperation at Member State and Union level should be enhanced through the establishment of a contact point for the implementation of this Regulation in each Member State and the Commission. - (27) The contact points established by the Member States and the Commission should be appropriately placed within the respective administration, and should have the qualified staff and the powers necessary to perform their functions under the coordination mechanism and to ensure a proper handling of confidential information. - (28) The development and implementation of comprehensive and effective policies should be supported by the Commission group of experts on the screening of foreign direct investments into the European Union, set up by Commission Decision of 29.11.20171, composed of representatives of the Member States.
+That group should discuss, in particular, issues related to the screening of foreign direct investments, share best practices and lessons learned and exchange views on trends and issues of common concern related to foreign direct investments.
+The Commission should consider seeking the advice of the group on systemic issues relating to the implementation of this Regulation.
+The Commission should consult the expert group on draft delegated acts in accordance with the principles laid down in the Interinstitutional Agreement of 13 April 2016 on Better Law-Making.